TheOsceola - Notes, stats and key plays from FSU's win over GT

 The Seminoles also benefited from a pair of GT penalties on third down on the drive that ended in Toafili’s 7-yard run.

+Trey Benson had a career-best 111 rushing yards.
+He had runs of 27 and 22, and Benson now has eight rushes of 20+ yards in 2022.

+CJ Campbell played in his first game at FSU, returning from an injury that Norvell had said in August would end the walk-on tailback's season.
+But Campbell had three runs for 23 yards, including a 7-yard touchdown.

 Jammie Robinson led FSU with 10 tackles and 1.5 tackles for loss.
+Robinson now has 11 career games with double-digit tackles.
 Jared Verse had five tackles and 2.5 TFLs, while Taum Bethune had four tackles and 1.5 sacks.

 Fabien Lovett had one tackle in the first half, his first game back after missing five straight.